soapbox-pub/rebased/README.md

 There might be more, it's hard to keep track of it.
 I'm trying to keep the fork as close to upstream and I hope the list will eventually get much shorter.

 **DISCLAIMER:**
-Although `pl` *just works* for me, I cannot guarantee that it'll work well for you.
+Although Pleroma by mkljczk *just works* for me, I cannot guarantee that it'll work well for you.
 There might be bugs I simply don't care about or I might decide to abandon the project one day.

-It should be possible to migrate from Pleroma or Rebased to `pl` without issues.
-It is recommended to use `pl` with [`pl-fe`](https://github.com/mkljczk/pl-fe/tree/develop/packages/pl-fe) for full feature compatibility, but pleroma-fe and other frontends work fine too.
+It should be possible to migrate from Pleroma or Rebased to Pleroma by mkljczk without issues.
+It is recommended to use Pleroma by mkljczk with [`pl-fe`](https://github.com/mkljczk/pl-fe/tree/develop/packages/pl-fe) for full feature compatibility, but pleroma-fe and other frontends work fine too.

 ---